tjheffner/courseRoster/README.md

 #### Setup instructions
 1. Clone this git repository
+2. Start a local server in the project directory (ex: `courses$ python -m SimpleHTTPServer` )
-2. Start the web app by opening index.html in your browser.
+3. Navigate to localhost:8000 in your browser.

 #### Copyright © 2015, Tanner Heffner